-The manufacturing industry has clearly understood that maintenance (PM) is a key issue, a precondition for efficient, sustainable service delivery in the future.
+The manufacturing industry has clearly understood that predictive maintenance (PM) is a key issue, a precondition for efficient, sustainable service delivery in the future.
 Progress in the technologies required by PM is swift and significant.

 Deputy Managing Director Power Transmission Engineering, EUROTRANS Secretary-General

 This month we are updating our privacy statement to better understand what information we collect and why.
 We have also taken steps to improve our features to protect your information and privacy.